-- 25. Mobile technologies available for pupil use including laptops, tablets, cameras, etc. are stored in the IT suite or in classrooms.
+- 25. Mobile technologies available for pupil use including laptops, tablets, cameras, etc. are stored in the Computing Room or in classrooms.
 I-pads are stored in specialist charging units in the corridors.
-Access is available via the pupils' Form Tutor or the ICT Coordinators (Mrs Di Morris). - 26.
+Access is available via the pupils' Form Tutor or the Computing Coordinator. - 26.
 No personal devices belonging to pupils should be at school.
-If pupils bring in mobile phones because they are going to another parent's home over the weekend, they should be handed into their form teacher in the morning where they can be locked away until home time.
+If pupils bring in mobile phones because they are going to another parent's home over the weekend, or they have permission to walk to and from school independently, they should be handed into the school office in the morning where they can be locked away until home time.